wagenadl/sbemalign/README.md

 Slice
 : all tiles within a run taken at nominally the same z-position

+Subvolume
+: Any number of consecutive slices, not necessarily all within a run

 Model space
 : coordinate space for global reconstruction